kubernetes-sigs/kube-scheduler-simulator/README.md

 Then, you can access the simulator with http://localhost:3000

-Note: 4GB of memory should be allocated to Docker.
+Note: Insufficient memory allocation sometimes causes problems in building the image.
-If you do not allocate enough memory, it may fail.
+Please allocate enough memory in that case.

 ### Run Locally